 - Made with pantry staples.
 These muffins are made with zucchini, pumpkin puree, and the baking basics.
 Chances are, you’ve got everything you need in the pantry right now.

 - Great for taking on the go.
 I love baking loaf breads like my Death by Chocolate Zucchini Bread, Blackberry Lemon Bread, or Pumpkin Bread with Cream Cheese Frosting, but sometimes baking muffins in muffin liners is easier for sharing and taking on the go.
-If you like to grab breakfast when you are running out of the house in the morning, you’ll love these fall muffins!
+If you like to grab breakfast when you are running out of the house in the morning, you’ll love these fall muffins or these pistachio muffins too!

 A few notes about the ingredients: